psychemedia/storytelling-notes/godmother-death.md

 "Here's one that's going to go extinct, at a loss of food." *

-— It is an old man who is dying. " And mine, where is it too?
+— It is an old man who is dying.
+"And mine, where is it too?
 I would like to see it.

 "Here he is near you."